-Specialized Programs in Education

-Five Year Teacher Education Programs Leading to Bachelor of Science and Master of Science
+Specialized Programs in Education Five Year Teacher Education Programs Leading to Bachelor of Science and Master of Science

 The School of Education offers a unique opportunity to qualified undergraduates in several varied academic disciplines to complete a bachelor's and master's degree at an accelerated pace.
-The Bachelor of Science and Master of Science Degree Programs are offered to biology, English, mathematics and history majors working toward initial teacher certification in Adolescence, Early Childhood or Childhood Education, and to psychology and behavioral science majors working toward initial teacher certification in Early Childhood or Childhood Education.
+The Bachelor of Science Programs are offered in the psychology, behavioral science, biology, English, mathematics and history majors.
+After the completion of 70-75 credits of undergraduate coursework with a 3.0 GPA, candidates begin taking a maximum of 15 graduate education credits.
+Upon completion of the Bachelor's Degree, candidates apply to the Graduate School of Education where they finish the Master's Degree.
+Depending upon the major chosen, candidates will earn New York State initial teacher certification in Adolescence Education, Early Childhood Education, or Childhood Education.
 Please see the Mercy College undergraduate catalog for more information.